 A total of 1,563 hours of scientific experiments were performed, about twice that of Skylab 2 and Skylab 3 combined.
 The crew also completed four spacewalks, lasting a total of 22 hr 22 min. and including the longest spacewalk up to that time of 7 hr 1 min.

-One golf course groundkeeper from Albany in Western Australia stumbled across a three-foot long, (0.9m) 2lb (0.9kg) chunk of twisted metal from Skylab.
+One golf course groundkeeper from Albany in Western Australia stumbled across a three-foot long, (0.9 meter) 2 pounds (0.9 kilogram) chunk of twisted metal from Skylab.
 The San Francisco Examiner offered £5,000 to the first person to deliver a piece of genuine debris to their office within 72 hours of splashdown.
 The Western Australian Government also put up a cash prize for space debris.
-Most of the pieces were found on a strip of land about 100 miles (160km) wide between the Perth-Adelaide highway and the Indian Pacific railway line, which connects east and west Australia.
+Most of the pieces were found on a strip of land about 100 miles (160 kilometers) wide between the Perth-Adelaide highway and the Indian Pacific railway line, which connects east and west Australia.

 Since Skylab, mission controllers have brought down dozens of spacecraft and space stations but none as big, until the Russian space station, Mir, in 2001.